 Data preprocessing

 Once you have selected the input data file(s), the GisSOM window shows you all the relevant data parameters, including the possible spatial parameters (Figure 3).
 In the next step, you need to study the data before it can be used in SOM.
 You need to select the correct North and East coordinates in the case of CSV files, exclude any data you don’t want to use, and possibly transform data.
+The number of datapoints represented in the histogram is capped at 5000 to speed up performance, if the number of data points in a variable exceed this number, a random sample of 5000 is taken for plotting.